-3.6.1.3.4 Set-Asides to Small Businesses Owned and Controlled by Socially and Economically Disadvantaged Individuals (8(a) Certified) Revised 4/20154 4/2015
+3.6.1.3.4 Set-Asides to Small Businesses Owned and Controlled by Socially and Economically Disadvantaged Individuals (8(a) Certified) Revised 4/2015

-Except for those acquisitions set aside for very small business concerns, or those acquisitions being purchased using the agency purchase card, or those acquisitions subject to AMS 3.8.4.2, each acquisition of supplies or services having an anticipated dollar value exceeding \$10,000, but not over \$150,000, is automatically reserved exclusively for SEDB (8(a)) vendors.
-This requirement applies to Screening Information Requests (SIRs) issued on or after June 1, 2015., Ifunless the Contracting Officer, with review of the cognizant Small and Small Disadvantaged Utilization Specialist, determines there is not a reasonable expectation of obtaining offers from responsible SEDB (8(a)) concerns that are competitive in terms of market prices, quality and delivery.
+Except for those acquisitions set aside for very small business concerns, or those acquisitions being purchased using the agency purchase card, or those acquisitions subject to AMS 3.8.4.2, each acquisition of supplies or services having an anticipated dollar value exceeding \$10,000, but not over \$150,000, is automatically reserved exclusively for SEDB (8(a)) vendors- unless This requirement applies to Screening Information Requests (SIRs) issued on or after June 1, 2015.
+If the Contracting Officer, with review of the cognizant Small and Small Disadvantaged Utilization Specialist, determines there is not a reasonable expectation of obtaining offers from responsible SEDB (8(a)) concerns that are competitive in terms of market prices, quality and delivery.
+This requirement applies to Screening Information Requests (SIRs) issued on or after June 1, 2015.
 The Contracting Officer must submit the Small Business Set-Aside Determination and Coordination Form for all such acquisitions (see also AMS Small Business Development Program Guidance for use of this form).
 These procurements may be either competitive or noncompetitive.